 Dr. Resa self published his memoir “Out of the Fields: My Journey from Farmworker Boy to Pediatrician”.
 For 30 years, Dr. Resa has practiced pediatrics in the Central Valley where he grew up.
 He serves as a role model for farm worker children, caring for their minds and spirits as well as their bodies.
 Dr. Resa is a highly sought after motivational speaker, giving talks before groups of all kinds including at-risk students, teachers, doctors, prominent celebrities, world leaders and famous authors.
 Ramon is a member of Rotary and dedicated to serving the community outside of his practice.

 Diane Wagner – EXECUTIVE PRODUCER

-Diane Wagner is the president of The Documentary Studio.
+Diane Wagner is the president of Epic Indy.
 Diane grew up in the San Francisco Bay Area.
 Diane graduated from Claremont McKenna College, where she received her BA in economics.
 After college, she did graduate work at the University of California at Irvine, earning her M.B.A. in marketing and finance.
 Diane is an entrepreneur who leverages extensive sales, marketing, finance and project management experience in her work as Executive Producer.